LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 \end{align}
 $$

-We can use `Zygote.withgradient`, exposed as `Flux.withgradient`, to calculate this:
+`Zygote.withgradient`, exposed as `Flux.withgradient`, can be used to calculate this:

 {% highlight julia %}
 using Flux